Human Services

 Courses

-HS 101 Orientation to Human Services (3 Credits)
+HS 101 Introduction to Behavioral Health and Human Services (4 Credits)

-Introduces the human services profession.
+Introduces the behavioral health and human services professions.
 Helps students evaluate their fit within the human services field.
-Highlights self-understanding and individual compatibility with human services occupations.
+Highlights self-understanding and individual compatibility with behavioral health occupations.
 Emphasizes prevention, early intervention concepts and programs, significance of social justice and multicultural equity.

 View Course Outline